OCR Religious Studies – Religion and Ethics

 Freud’s psychological approach

-Whereas Aquinas sees our conscience as something grounded in God, Freud rejects the existence of God as a man-made idea.
+Whereas Aquinas sees our conscience as something grounded in God, Sigmund Freud rejects the existence of God as a man-made idea.
 Instead, Freud explains our conscience in purely psychological terms.

 Freud’s psychological theory emphasises the role of the unconscious mind.
 Different parts of the mind have different goals and desires.
 Our conscience is one part of our personality (the superego) that develops during the phallic psychosexual stage of development.
 However, the superego/conscience often comes into conflict with other parts of our personality.